NeelShah00/neelshah00.github.io/README.md

 ## 📚 Skills

 - Data Cleaning and Preprocessing
-- Data Visualization using Python and Tableau
+- Data Visualization using PowerBI, Python and Tableau
 - Statistical Analysis and Hypothesis Testing
 - SQL and Database Management
 - Python for Data Analysis (Pandas, NumPy)